ArcanaFramework/arcana/docs/source/data_model.rst

 subject IDs and one of the two timepoint IDs.

-While the majority of data items are stored in the leaves of the tree (e.g. per-session), data can exist for any repeating element.
-For example, an analysis may use genomics data, which will be constant for each subject, and therefore sits at the subject level of the tree
+While the majority of data items are stored in the leaves of the tree (e.g. per-session), data can exist for any branch.
+For example, an analysis may use genomics data, which will be constant for each subject, and therefore sits at the subject level of the tree under a special *SUBJECT* sub-directory

 .. code-block::